casper-network/docs-archive/economics/index.rst

 Macroeconomy
 ------------

 Casper's macroeconomics refers to the activity in the cryptocurrency markets, where CSPR can be treated as one cryptoasset among many rather than a computational platform.
 Our token economics are different from those of "digital gold" tokens like Bitcoin, designed to be scarce.
 Our tokens are minted from a fixed starting basis, which is accounted for by tokens distributed to genesis validators, employees, community and held for future distributions.
-The total supply of tokens grows at a fixed annual percentage rate from this basis, net of slashed tokens.
+The total supply of tokens grows at a fixed annual percentage rate from this basis.

 The inflationary nature of our macroeconomics has two significant advantages over enforced scarcity.
 Inflation incentivizes token holders to stake or delegate their tokens, a behavior we explicitly support with our delegation feature.
-Additionally, spending tokens on real economic activity on the platform is relatively more attractive to hoarding tokens in anticipation of speculative gain.
+Additionally, because Casper is a general purpose computation platform, it is important to supply tokens for the support of real economic activity on the platform and to discourage hoarding tokens in expectation of speculative gain.

 .. toctree::
    :maxdepth: 2